 - If the person does not comply with the request to leave the premises the police will be called.
 If this step is taken, the incident becomes a major violation.

-Rules of Conduct-Major Violations
+Code of Conduct-Major Violations

-If a staff member observes a patron involved in a significantly serious violation of the Rules of Conduct such as any behavior that a reasonable person would find threatening, intimidating, or offensive, or behavior that is prohibited by law which may include but is not limited to-theft, vandalism, harassment, threats, criminal activity, or violent or dangerously reckless behavior, the staff member will proceed as follows.
+If a staff member observes a patron involved in a significantly serious violation of the Code of Conduct such as any behavior that a reasonable person would find threatening, intimidating, or offensive, or behavior that is prohibited by law which may include but is not limited to-theft, vandalism, harassment, threats, criminal activity, or violent or dangerously reckless behavior, the staff member will proceed as follows.

 - Staff will call the police “911”